DjangoGirls/tutorial-extensions/authentication_authorization/README.md

 You will see that this also makes use of our _base_ template for the overall look and feel of your blog.

 The nice thing here is that this _just works<sup>TM</sup>_.
 We don't have to deal with handling the form submission or passwords and securing them.
-Only mne more thing is left to do: we should add a setting to `mysite/settings.py`:
+Only one more thing is left to do: we should add a setting to `mysite/settings.py`:

 ```python
 LOGIN_REDIRECT_URL = '/'